edwardz8/nuxt3-zero/content/blog/third-post.md

 Welcome to my third blog post using [content v2 module](https://content.nuxtjs.org/)

-> Hey there! 👋🏾  This is my third blog post learning nuxt content.
+> Hey there! 👋🏾  This is my third blog post

-I'm currently building it using the following:

-- Nuxt.js
-- Nuxt Content module
-- TailwindCSS
-  - TailwindCSS typography

 ## Nuxt.js